David H. Sanford

-David H. Sanford (born 1937-2022) was a professor of philosophy at Duke University.
+David H. Sanford (September 13, 1937 – December 13, 2022) was an American professor of philosophy at Duke University.
 He specializes in perception and metaphysics.

 Sanford studied at Cass Technical High School, Oberlin College and at Wayne State University.
 He received his Ph.D. from Cornell University in 1966, taught at Dartmouth College from 1963 to 1970, and joined the Duke Faculty in 1970.
 He has been a visiting professor at the University of Michigan and the University of Oregon.